Potton-Hayden House

 In more recent years, Howard County has seen further diversification of its economy.
 The discovery of oil and gas reserves in the area led to an influx of energy companies, which provided jobs and contributed to the county's economic growth.
 Today, Howard County remains an important center for oil and gas production in Texas, while also cultivating a growing healthcare and tourism industry.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Howard County, Texas.
+This timeline provides a concise overview of the key events in the history of Howard County, Texas.